Fifty years ago, in 1964, my parents took me to see the Forth Road Bridge open.

-Almost a month ago, on September 13, I was back to join in with the celebrations again as that same bridge clocked its half century.
-And, boy, did it have some party!
+On September 13, I was back to join in with the celebrations again.
+Clocking its half century, the Forth Road Bridge had some party!

 The celebrations began almost two weeks earlier when a collection of touring and racing cars belonging to the late Jim Clark crossed the bridge.
 The celebrations ended in style, too, with a River of Fire as 2014 of us crossed from one end to the other carrying flaming torches.